jendave/ancient-wonders/README.md

 [Ancient Wonders](https://www.drivethrurpg.com/en/product/505365/ancient-wonders) by [Ludic Pen](https://www.ludicpen.com/) is used with permission from the author.

-Module by David Hudson and licensed for use under the [MIT license](https://opensource.org/license/mit/).
+Module macro code by David Hudson and licensed for use under the [CC BY-NC-SA 4.0]( https://creativecommons.org/licenses/by-nc-sa/4.0/).

 Licenses and permissions for the macros are listed in the source code.